 Are Classic Cars Still a Good Investment?

-Classic cars – few things stir up nostalgia and admiration quite like them.
+Classic cars, few things stir up nostalgia and admiration quite like them.
 Whether it’s the low growl of a ’67 Mustang, the sleek lines of a vintage Porsche 911, or the loud exhaust of the 80’s Hot hatch, these machines are more than just metal, they’re rolling time capsules.
-Beneath the polished chrome, deep paintwork and big boy exhaust lies a very modern question – Are classic cars still a smart investment?
+Beneath the polished chrome, deep paintwork and big boy exhaust lies a very modern question, Are classic cars still a smart investment?

-The Romance vs the Reality
+The Romance vs the Reality, Are Cars Good Investments?

 Let’s be honest, most people don’t get into classic cars for the spreadsheets.
 It starts with a memory, a childhood wish, back to a time where they could have only dreamed of owning such an iconic classic car.
 If you’re looking at a vintage, classic or an 80’s hot hatch vehicle with one eye on the odometer and the other on your portfolio, it’s worth stepping back and looking at the broader picture…